google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/push-events.md

  meaning the browser will wait until both promises have finished before checking a notification has been displayed and terminating the service worker.

-> **Tip:** If you ever find your promise chains confusing or a little messy
-> I find that breaking things into functions help to reduce complication.
+Note: If you ever find your promise chains confusing or a little messy I find that breaking things into functions help to reduce complication.
-> I'd also recommend
+I'd also recommend
-> [this blog post by Philip Walton on untangling promise chains](https://philipwalton.com/articles/untangling-deeply-nested-promise-chains/).
+[this blog post by Philip Walton on untangling promise chains](https://philipwalton.com/articles/untangling-deeply-nested-promise-chains/).
-> The main point to take away is that you should experiment with how promises can be written and chained to find a style that works for you.
+The main point to take away is that you should experiment with how promises can be written and chained to find a style that works for you.

 The reason we should be concerned about `waitUntil()` and how to use it is that one of the most common issues developers face is that when the promise chain is incorrect / broken, Chrome